tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ![physical bitcoins](/img/icons/paypal.png){: .img-responsive .halfimg-right }

 Physical bitcoins are physical, metal coins with a Bitcoin private key embedded inside.
-While this sounds like a good idea, it requires that you place trust in the creator of the physical bitcoin.
-The creator of the physical bitcoin could create two copies of the private key; keep one for himself, and give one to you.
+While this sounds like a good idea, you must trust the creator of the physical bitcoin.
+The creator could create two copies of the private key; keep one for himself, and give one to you.
 If you intend to save your physical bitcoin, the creator could at anytime steal the funds and leave you with nothing.
+It's best to stay way from physical bitcoins.

 ## Move your Bitcoins